 Pinot Villas is just off the main square and features self-contained one- and two-bedroom villas and suites with spa baths, all recently redecorated, in a lovely garden setting.

-Wharekauhau lodge is one of New Zealand's best-known luxury lodges, overlooking Palliser Bay on a working farm on the fringe of the Martinborough vineyards.
+Wharekauhau Country Estate is one of New Zealand's best-known luxury lodges, overlooking Palliser Bay on a working farm on the fringe of the Martinborough vineyards.
 Facilities include an indoor pool, fitness centre, spa treatments, tennis, croquet, petanque and archery.
 Best if price isn’t an issue.

 Brackenridge Country Retreat and Spa, a laid-back rural hotel set in 14 acres of farmland just five minutes’ drive from town.
 Stay in one of the understated studios or cottages, with a gym, spa and heated pool on site.